Haunted Houses in Georgia for Halloween

 Georgia has some of the best haunted houses in the country.
-America’s Best Top 100 Haunted Houses in 2013 (with videos).
+America’s Best Top 100 Haunted Houses (with videos).
 Atlanta has all the zombies, vampires, werewolves, and ghouls to make staffing easy.

 Atlanta Haunted Houses

 One of the world’s busiest airports, Atlanta also has some of the world’s best haunted houses.
 Grab your friends and plan an evening of scary fun.

 Netherworld Haunted House – 6624 Dawson Blvd., Norcross, Georgia

 Netherworld in Atlanta just might be the best haunted house in Georgia if not the country.
 Each year it seems to just get better with new scenes, sets, and screams.
 This years theme is The Season Of The Witch in the main haunt attraction followed by the basement show SPLICED.
 It takes about one hour to go through Netherworld not counting for the long wait lines.
 Netherworld Haunted House is open beginning the weekend of September 25th from 7 pm to 11 pm.
 It runs Monday through Thursdays are from 7:30 pm to 10:30 pm.
 Friday and Saturday nights the attraction runs 7 pm to midnight.
 Tickets are vary based on the attraction, combos, and night of the week.
 Basic tickets start at $22.
 Be aware of the horrific plot to punish all of mankind that went awry.
 Try to survive the giant bugs, wasps, spiders, and maggots.
 These places are beyond scary.
 Funtober names Netherworld the #1 Haunted House in Georgia.